libops/docs/docs/development/yml.md

 # And the MAJOR.MINOR release only
 php: 8.2

-# The CIDR notation for every source IP that can access your LibOps non-production environments over HTTPS
+# The CIDR notation for every source IP that can access your libops non-production environments over HTTPS
 # Should be restricted to just IPs for your organization.
 # Both IPv4 and IPv6 addresses are supported.
 # Network mask (e.g. /24) must be greater than or equal to 16 for IPv4 and 120 for IPv6